 Grow Your Network: Benefit from more opportunities to connect and network with practicing social work leaders in separate agency settings.

-*Students in the Advanced Standing MSW program are not eligible to opt into the Virtual Field Experience (VFX) option.
+*Students in the Online Advanced-Standing MSW program are not eligible to opt into the Virtual Field Experience (VFX) option.

 Meet Your Placement Specialist Begin working with a field placement specialist at least three months prior to your internship.